m-talbi/dsa/Dynamic programming/lesson 1.md

     - optimal solution to a problem can be constructed from optimal solutions to its sub problems
     ex: to find fib(5) -> find fib(4), fib(3), fib(2)
-    however tower of hanoi does not have optimal sub structure because solving n-1 disks does not solve n disks
+    however tower of hanoi does not have optimal sub structure because solving n-1 disks does not help in solving n disks

 #### Patterns